8 Pronunciation Errors that Changed Modern English

 When sounds swap around

 Wasp used to be waps; bird used to be brid and horse used to be hros.
-Remember this when the next time you hear someone complaining about aks for ask or nucular for nuclear, or even perscription.
+Remember this next time you hear someone complaining about aks for ask or nucular for nuclear, or even perscription.
 It's called metathesis, and it's a very common, perfectly natural process.

 When sounds disappear